Adamkaram/Daad-T/README.md

 ## Installation

-Get the addon from the [Chrome Web Store](https://chrome.google.com/webstore/detail/imdb-search-with-right-cl/ajdcnpadnecmalafppbhgbncfpfbjkif) or clone the repository then import it manually by navigating to the *Extensions page* (chrome://extensions).
+clone the repository then import it manually by navigating to the *Extensions page* (chrome://extensions).
 Developer options must be enabled.